-An ambitious study aimed at increasing tomato production in Qatar is currently in progress.
+An ambitious study on increasing tomato production in Qatar is currently in progress.
 The project, named “Environment & Hydroponic Strategies to Enhance Tomato Stress Tolerance, Productivity, and Quality in Qatar,” is being jointly carried out by Texas A&M AgriLife Research, Texas A&M University at Qatar, Agrico, a Qatar Foundation partner university, and is supported by the Qatar National Research Fund.
 The research is taking place at Agrico farms near Al Khor.
 The team is evaluating various genotypes of tomatoes worldwide to determine which ones are best suited for the harsh environmental conditions in Qatar.
 Additionally, they investigate the effects of grafting, plant density, pest control, and bumblebee-assisted pollination on tomato growth.

 According to Dr. Leskovar, the hydroponic tomato project is a collaboration between academic and industry professionals.
 They merge plant science expertise with grower experience and innovative crop management techniques, all within the top-notch facilities and constant support provided by Agrico.
 He also highlighted the importance of the additional results obtained from complementary research in tomato grafting psychiatry at Texas A&M AgriLife Research, which results will test in the project in Qatar.
-The ultimate goal is to create sustainable food systems that contribute to food security.
+The ultimate goal is to create sustainable food systems contributing to food security.

 Dr. Guo, a researcher from Texas A&M University at Qatar, emphasized their commitment to addressing real-world challenges the country faces, particularly the urgent demand to make farming more efficient in Qatar.
 He shared that the preliminary results of their experiments showed a notable increase in tomato yield compared to current practices, which is a strong indication that they will achieve their target of improving production efficiency by 25%.
 He expressed gratitude to Agrico for providing the necessary resources for the research.